SonOfSardaar/facebook-send-api-emulator/README.md

 now you can browse your emulated messenger on http://localhost:3000

-and you your api (SendAPI / Messenger Platform) will be litening on http://localhost:3000/v2.6
+and you your api (SendAPI / Messenger Platform) will be listening on http://localhost:3000/v2.6